Price Localization: How Subscription Businesses Unlock International Revenue

 The lesson for smaller subscription businesses: You don't necessarily need to offer the exact same product at a lower price.
 Consider whether a lighter version of your product — fewer features, mobile-only, limited usage — makes sense as a localized offering.

 I can speak to this one directly.
-Codecademy's core subscription was priced for the US market at $19.99/month (at the time).
-International traffic was substantial — learners all over the world — but international conversion lagged significantly behind the US.
+Our core subscription was priced for the US market at $19.99/month at the time, and international conversion lagged the US badly across the 190+ countries we served.

-When we analyzed the data, the pattern was clear: countries with lower purchasing power had high engagement with free content but dramatically lower paid conversion.
+When we analyzed the data before the move, the pattern was clear: countries with lower purchasing power had high engagement with free content but dramatically lower paid conversion.
 The price wasn't wrong for the US.
 It was wrong for everywhere else.

 The solution wasn't complex.
 We implemented regional pricing tiers that brought the effective price down significantly in key markets like India, Brazil, and Southeast Asia.
 The result was a meaningful lift in international paid subscribers without any meaningful cannibalization of US revenue.